 Some of these tips may appear common sense.
 When planning a wedding, when you are being pulling you in a million directions and have to contend with the myriad obligations of daily, family life, and maintaining professional and personal relationships, common sense has a way of falling by the wayside.

-1. Independent vs. In-House Wedding Planners
+1. Independent or In-House Wedding Planner?

 Independent wedding organizers work for themselves, whereas in-house wedding planner are employees of resorts that specialize in destination weddings and have a department dedicated to events and weddings.
 Hiring an independent or an in-house wedding planner has its pros and cons.